MJEND7/za/readme.md

 The **ZA** terminal utility is a Bash-based system for listing files and directories within a specified directory and provides the option to navigate to a specific directory or open a file using the configured text editor.

+### Why?
+I've spent considerable time working on deployments, and the constant need to use multiple commands to navigate the file system and deal with files like "config_bak_whatever.json" is a flipping pain.
+These files and folders are pretty mcuh lists so why couldn't simply use an index to 'cd' into them.
+This frustration inspired the creation of ***za***, initially intended for just a better way to open folders expanded to include text editor configuration that eliminated the need for an extra command to open files; I want ***za*** to handle that.
+While it's a work in progress, its current simplicity efficiently accomplishes the task.
+I'm eager to further develop and share the concept of streamlining terminal tools and tools in general for faster and more efficient workflows.

 #### Usage

 ```bash